 - 1 litre = 1,000 ml so 0.3 litres = 0.3 × 1,000 = 300 ml of wormer in the bottle

 52 goats at 21 kg each is 52 × 21 = 1092 kg total weight of goats

 To find the number of 4 ml doses required do:

 - 72.8 × 4 ml = 291.2 ml of wormer needed.

 Yes, David has enough wormer.

-If you are being asked to convert between units in different systems (e.g. between litres and gallons) or between currency (e.g. US dollars and British pounds), you won’t be expected to know the conversion rate – you’ll be given it in the question.
+If you are being asked to convert between litres and gallons or US dollars and British pounds however, you won’t be expected to know the conversion rate, you’ll be given it in the question.
 The next section will show you how to use these conversion rates and you’ll be able to practise solving problems that require you to do this.

 In this section you have learned:

 - that different units are used for measurement